 - 5.1 The governing body has due regard to the Code of Practice when carrying out its duties toward all pupils with special educational needs. - 5.2 The governing body does its best to secure the necessary provision for any pupil identified as having special educational needs.
 The governors ensure that all teachers are aware of the importance of providing for these children.
 They consult the LA and other schools, when appropriate, and report annually to parents on the success of the school's policy for children with special educational needs.
-The governing body ensures that parents are notified of any decision by the school that SEN provision is to be made for their child. - 5.3 The SEN governor ensures that all governors are aware of the school's SEN provision, including the deployment of funding, equipment and personnel.
+The governing body ensures that parents are notified of any decision by the school that SEN provision is to be made for their child. - 5.3 The governing body has identified a governor to have specific oversight of the school's provision for pupils with special educational needs.
+The 'responsible person' in the school is the SENDco.
+The SENDco ensures that all those who teach a pupil with a statement of special educational needs are aware of the nature of the statement. - 5.4 The SEN governor ensures that all governors are aware of the school's SEN provision, including the deployment of funding, equipment and personnel.